 Method #3: Write Surprising Call & Response Solos

 The guitar duel isn’t exactly a new phenomenon.

 In bands where there are two guitarists or more, there is often a song or a segment of the concert where the two guitarists trade off licks and attempt to one up each other.

-John Mayer and blues legend Buddy Guy have shared the stage several times and have done this very thing (check out the videos on YouTube).
+John Mayer and blues legend Buddy Guy have shared the stage several times and have done this very thing.

 I think Mayer sometimes gets carried away and plays over Guy, but it’s still cool to watch the two exchange licks.

 The point is – call and response guitar solos are cool.